11 - Translation

 - What is the function of the stop codon?

 - Does the stop codon encode an amino acid?

 - What is the function of the 3’-UTR?

 The Genetic Code

-There are 20 amino acids typically incorporated in proteins; however, there are 64 possible combinations of four nucleotides (A, U, G, and C) in a triplet codon.
-As a result, there are more codon than amino acid possibilities (see figure 11.2).
-The genetic code is degenerate, meaning that more than one codon can encode a particular amino acid type.
-For example, the amino acid valine (val) is encoded by four codons (5’- GUU-3’, 5’-GUC-3’, 5’-GUA-3’, and 5’-GUG-3’) that differ only in the 3’-most base (wobble base).
+There are 20 different types of amino acids typically incorporated in proteins; however, there are 64 possible combinations of four nucleotides (A, U, G, and C) in a triplet codon.
+As a result, there are more codons than amino acid possibilities (see figure 11.2).
+Thus, the genetic code is degenerate, meaning that more than one codon can encode a particular amino acid type.
+For example, the amino acid valine (val) is encoded by four codons (5’-GUU-3’, 5’-GUC-3’, 5’-GUA-3’, and 5’-GUG-3’) that differ only in the 3’-most base (wobble base).
 These four valine codons are called synonymous codons.

-- How would you use the words degenerate, unambiguous, commaless, nonoverlapping, and universal to describe the genetic code?
+- How do the words degenerate, unambiguous, commaless, nonoverlapping, and universal apply to the codons in a mRNA sequence?

 Directionality of Polypeptides

-- How do the N- and C-terminal ends of a protein correlate with the 5' and 3' ends of an mRNA molecule?
+- How do the N- and C-terminal ends of a protein compare to the 5' and 3' ends of an mRNA molecule?

 The Adaptor Hypothesis